wayscript/wayscript-tinydb/README.md

 To start using this API -

-1. Create a new Lair with this file as a template
+1. Create a new WayScript Lair from this template
 2. Deploy lair by running the pre-configured deploy trigger

-You can checkout the available API endpoints by visiting the [base endpoint](https://docs.wayscript.com/platform/lairs/endpoints) of your deployed Lair.
+You can checkout the available API endpoints by visiting the [default endpoint](https://docs.wayscript.com/platform/lairs/endpoints) of your deployed Lair.